kayleyvu/kayleyvu/README.md

-# Hi, I’m Kayley
+# Hi, I’m @kayleyvu
-I'm a product designer
+I'm a digital product designer :woman_technologist:

 ## How to reach me
-Take a look at my work on my [portfolio](https://kayleytvu.com).
+* Take a look at my work on my [portfolio](https://kayleytvu.com).
-Email me at kayleytvu@gmail.com
+* Email me at kayleytvu@gmail.com

 <!---